Finding the market research sweet spot for financial services

 Rather than going against our own best practices and industry experience and miffing potential respondents in the process, we suggested a different approach.
 Why not create an unbranded panel of financial advisors who could, over time, provide insights and opinions about their jobs, clients, and industry trends?
 All of the information included in the 30-minute survey could be broken into smaller parts and fielded as focused, individual engagements to ultimately provide meaningful, digestible, ongoing insights.

-The panel advantage for niche populations
+The community advantage for niche populations

 Advisors who commit to participating are faithful respondents who consistently provide input because they enjoy the relevance of the topics.
 When possible, we share applicable insights with members so they can see how they stack up against their peers, which offers additional incentive to participate.
 Data quality is consistently high, our clients are impressed with the results, and the panelists enjoy participating — it's truly a win-win.